johnli25/MOM-Microcontroller-Based-Occupancy-Monitoring-System-/notebooks/john/README.md

 We also discussed design document details.
 For example, creating a system/subsystem requirement | verification table.

 ## 2022-09-25: Finished-First-Draft-Of-Design-Doc

 - Finished first draft of Design Doc
 - Main work we did was circuit schematics and requirements | verifications table for all the system & subsystem requirements

+## 2022-10-04: Design-Document-review-and-presentation

+- Prior to the Design document review on Monday (10/3/2022), our team made a couple revisions to some of the requirements and verifications, a block diagram, and the visual aid
+- Design document presentation on Tuesday (10/4/2022) went well!
+Lots of great and constructive feedback from TAs, Professor Fliflet, and student peer reviews
+- Judging from the feedback, the biggest functionality/implementation challenge we will most likely face is accurately estimating the Wi-Fi and Bluetooth signal strength/RSSI values while accurately pruning out "extra" or multiple signals and connected devices belonging to a single person.

+## 2022-10-07: Finalizing-and-Ordering-Parts

+- Our team finished finalizing and ordering all the necessary components for our project.
+Now we are just waiting for everything to arrive.